ddmitov/perl-executing-browser/README.md

 ## HTML Interface for the Perl Debugger
    Any Perl script can be selected for debugging in an embedded HTML user interface.
 The debugger output is displayed together with the syntax highlighted source code of the debugged script and its modules.
 Syntax highlighting is achieved using [Syntax::Highlight::Engine::Kate] (https://metacpan.org/release/Syntax-Highlight-Engine-Kate) CPAN module by Hans Jeuken and Gábor Szabó.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev and provoked by the scarcity of graphical frontends for the Perl debugger.

-   If the debugged script is outside of the application directory (see section [Settings] (#settings)), PEB asks for command line arguments which may be necessary for the debugged Perl program.
+   If the debugged script is outside of the application directory (see section [Settings](#settings)), PEB asks for command line arguments which may be necessary for the debugged Perl program.

   Normal operation of the HTML interface for the Perl debugger is not possible without [Syntax::Highlight::Engine::Kate] (https://metacpan.org/release/Syntax-Highlight-Engine-Kate) module, which is located in ```{PEB_binary_directory}/sdk/peblib``` directory.
 This relative path is hard-coded in C++ code and must not be changed.